2005 Egyptian parliamentary election: Conduct

 The official monitors of the elections are the judiciary and the governmental National Council for Human Rights (NCHR).
 Over 30 human rights organizations, civil society groups and NGOs pledged to monitor the elections.
 The judiciary asked the civil society organizations to form a "National Authority for monitoring elections" that would monitor the elections.
 Also this authority would replace the wooden ballot boxes with transparent ones (this was done this year), put surveillance cameras inside the polling stations that would provide constant monitoring of the election process (currently under study and is done partially by the media) and to air the vote count live on state television.

-Issues

-The main concern during the election was not on certain electoral programs or campaigns but rather on how much the oppositions will gain which push for more reform in the future and pave the way for more balance of power in the Egyptian politics.
-The relevance of this year's elections to the 2011 presidential election gives it even more importance in the Egyptian political arena.
-Some other issues include the potential amendments promised to the constitution, and the introduction of more laws to political and economic reform.
+Mubarak's regime attempted to tightly control the parliamentary elections in favour of his NDP, where a range of violations were recorded and many people were killed.
+One human rights organisation observed how police security forces closed 100 polling stations in four Governorates (Al-Sharqia, Al-Daqahlia, Damiatta, Kafr El Sheikh), where they also prevented supporters of opposition candidates from entering stations that remained open, while allowing NDP supporters in (Al-Bahrian School, Abu Hamaad Constituency, Al-Sharqia Governorate, Rafah poll station (second Constituency), North Sinai Governorate.
+In the second phase run-off elections, 26 polling stations were closed down in five Governorates (Alexandria, Port Said, Fayoum, Al-Behira and Qena).

+In the second and third rounds, lines of police officers in riot gear blockaded numerous polling stations in Muslim Brotherhood strongholds, where supporters fought back, hurling stones and molotov cocktails.
+In one day, security forces killed eight people, while over the course of the elections hundreds of voters were wounded and more than 1000 arrested, mainly supporters of the Brotherhood.
+By the end of the elections the overall death toll stood at 13.